abwebdevelopers/oc-imageresize-plugin/README.md

 <img src="{{ image | media | modify({ filter: 'thumbnail', brightness: -30, contrast: 30 }) }}">
 ```

-which would use create an image in jpg format, cover, 60% quality, no bigger than 200x200, background #ff and darken and increase the constrast of it.
-Simple, flexible, powerful.
+> There are a couple new modifiers for filters which include: `min_width`, `max_width`, `min_height`, `max_height` which all act as constraints for the dimensions of the images using filters.

-**Please Note**
+>

-There are a couple new modifiers for filters which include: `min_width`, `max_width`, `min_height`, `max_height` which all act as constraints for the dimensions of the images using filters.
-Should you use one, please note that if you use it with the `| resize(w, h)` function, your supplied dimensions will be ignored *if* they are out of bounds of the constraints.
-If the supplied dimensions are within the constraints, the image will be displayed at the supplied dimensions
+>Should you use one, please note that if you use it with the `| resize(w, h)` function, your supplied dimensions will be ignored *if* they are out of bounds of the constraints.

 **Using the library in PHP**

-Should you want to implement your own use of this library outside of twig, you can use it in a very similar manner:
+Should you want to implement your own use of this library outside of Twig, you can use it in a very similar manner:

 ```
 $resizer = new \ABWebDevelopers\ImageResize\Classes\Resizer($image);